Formalizing contextuality in sequential scenarios: Measurement scenario to sequential scenarios

-From such a measurement scenario, we can define a sequential scenario where each measurement is promoted to an instrument, i.e., they also output a system.
-In essence, this does not change the scenario, because a scenario is only concerned about the labelling of such measurements (or instruments).
-Then, one decides of an ordering for the contexts, in other words for each context $C_j$ the instruments inside $A_k^\ell \in C_j$ acquire a new exponent $\ell$ representing the order of the instrument in the sequence.
-We call this new ordered context of instruments a sequence, which we write $S_j$.
-The choice of the ordering may be made arbitrarily, or decided such that the condition of no-disturbance is respected.
-With these changes, one can define a sequential scenario $\XMOSEQ[s]$, with $X_s = X$, $\mathcal{S}_s = \set{S_i}_{i=1\dots N}$ and the classical outcomes remain unchanged $O_s = O$.
-We call these sequential scenarios \textit{induced sequential scenarios}: \begin{definition}[Induced sequential scenario] A sequential scenario $\XMOSEQ[s]$ is called an induced sequential scenario if there exist a measurement scenario $\XMO$ such that \begin{enumerate*}[label=(\roman*)] \item $X_s = X$; \item for all $S \in \mathcal{S}_s$, there exists $C \in \mathcal{M}$ such that $S \approx C$ up to the index of the instruments; \item for all $S \in \mathcal{S}_s$, there exists $C \in \mathcal{M}$ such that $O_C = O_S$. \end{enumerate*} \end{definition}
+Let an arbitrary measurement scenario $\XMO$, with measurement labels $X$, contexts $\mathcal{M}$ and outcomes $O = (O_x)_{x \in X}$.
+For simplicity we will assume to be the same for each measurement, i.e. $\forall x \in X\colon O_x = O$.
+From such a measurement scenario, we can define a sequential scenario where each measurement is promoted to an instrument.
+In essence, this does not change the scenario, because a scenario is only concerned about the label of the measurements, and not their nature, but sequential scenarios inherently need a notion of causal ordering, which we reflect on the contexts by transforming them to sequences.
+Thus, let us decide of an arbitrary ordering of the instruments within the contexts, in other words for each context $C$ the instruments inside $A \in C$ acquire a new index $\ell$ such that $A_\ell$ represents the instrument at step $\ell$.
+This new ordered context forms a sequence, which we write $S$ and which we relate to $C$ by the notation $S \simeq C$.
+Practically, the ordering may be chosen arbitrarily, or decided such that the conditions of no-disturbance are best respected.
+With these changes, one can define a sequential scenario $\XMOSEQ[s]$, with $X_s = X$, $\mathcal{S}_s = \left\{ S \right\}_{S \simeq C, C \in \mathcal{M}}$ and the classical outcomes remain unchanged $O_s = O$.
+Sequential scenarios obtained by the above steps from a measurement scenario are called \textit{induced} sequential scenarios: \begin{definition}[Induced sequential scenario] A sequential scenario $\XMOSEQ[s]$ is called an induced sequential scenario if there exist a measurement scenario $\XMO$ such that \begin{enumerate*}[label=(\roman*)] \item $X_s = X$; \item $\left\lvert \mathcal{M} \right\rvert = \left\lvert \mathcal{S}_s \right\rvert$; \item for all $S \in \mathcal{S}_s$, there exists $C \in \mathcal{M}$ such that $S \simeq C$ up to the index of the instruments and $O_C = O_S$. \end{enumerate*} \end{definition}

 For a given measurement scenario, there exists multiple possible induced sequential scenario, where the various ordering of the instruments make the difference.
-However, there exists only one measurement scenario for a given induced scenario, which basically boils down to the fact that the contexts must be the same as the sequential scenario up to the ordering labelling.
+However the opposite is not true, there exists only one measurement scenario associated to an induced sequential scenario, which basically boils down to the fact that the contexts must be the same as the sequential scenario up to the ordering labelling.